 Here are some pattern weights that I made myself and I find really useful when using a more sturdy paper pattern.
 I use them instead of pins which not only saves time but also keeps the pattern flat as you cut.

-i like to put something like corduroy on the bottom because I think it makes them a bit sturdier underneath but its not essential.
+I like to put something like corduroy on the bottom because I think it makes them a bit sturdier underneath and stops slipping around, but its not essential.

 The weights measure approx 5cm x 5cm but you could make bigger ones if you prefer.